Toledo Rockets: Rivalry

-The Bowling Green State University Falcons have been the Rocket's biggest rival, dating back to 1919.
+The Bowling Green State University Falcons have been the Rockets' biggest rival, dating back to 1919.
 In 1935, UT beat the Falcons in a 63–0 blowout, and the Toledo fans went crazy causing an outbreak of riots and damage.
 As a result, Bowling Green removed Toledo from their athletic play list until 1947.

 When the Rockets resumed play against Bowling Green, the Peace Pipe was instituted as a basketball award.
 There allegedly used to be a ceremony involving journalistic organizations from Toledo and Bowling Green at halftime of one of the UT-BG basketball games every year.
 Representatives from each school's newspaper smoked a six-foot peace pipe, carved from wood, with the winning school keeping the pipe until the next season.
 Unfortunately in 1969, the tradition came to an abrupt end when the pipe was stolen from its resting-place in the Collegian office.
 The thief was never caught, nor was the pipe ever recovered.
 The tradition was reinstated in 1980 for football with a miniature peace pipe replica resting atop a trophy created by Frank Kralik, former UT football player, as an award for the winner of the annual football game between Toledo and Bowling Green.